 How to bond polystyrene?

 Polystyrene can generally be bonded as received without cleaning.
 If cleaning is needed, clean with isopropanol or other mild cleaners.
-Solvents such as acetone can attack the polystyrene.
+Solvents such as acetone can attack polystyrene.

-When designing the joint to be bonded consider putting a stop or control into the joint to avoid over inserting one piece into another which can create hoop stresses and develop stress cracking over time.
+When designing the joint to be bonded, consider putting a stop or control into the joint to avoid over-inserting one piece into another, which can create hoop stresses and develop stress cracking over time.

 Regarding process – avoid long dwell times of adhesive before curing and avoid excess adhesive on-part to minimize the potential of stress cracking.

-Adhesives that bond well to polystyrene include:
+Adhesives that bond well include:

 UV Curable – UV Curable adhesives are an excellent choice for bonding polystyrene.
 Permabond UV630 and Permabond UV640 provide resilience to the joint as the elongation of both adhesive is greater than 110%.
 Permabond UV630 is low viscosity and UV 640 is medium viscosity.